apache/shardingsphere/community/content/contribute/code-conduct.en.md

  - If a rule's branch is over than 5, every branch take a new line.
  - Every line cannot over `200` chars, guarantee every line have complete semantics.
  - If rule name is conflicted with ANTLR's keyword, should take an `underline` behind rule name.
  - Rule of lexer name should capitalization.
 If name composite with more than one word, use `underline` to separate.
- - Lexer is consisted of 3 files: `Keyword`, `DataType` and `Symbol`, lexer need include space skip and comments definition.
 Rule name of `DataType` and `Symbol` should end with `underline`.
  - For private rule in lexer should use `fragment`, rule with `fragment` should define behind of public rule which they served.
  - Common rule of lexer should put in file `Keyword.g4`, every database may has customized rule file by themselves.
 For example: `MySQLKeyword.g4`.
  - Rule name of parser should same with java variable's camel case.